The Murrumbeena Boyds

-The story of the Murrumbeena Boyds begins with William Merric Boyd (1888–1959), who with his wife Doris and their family lived and worked in Murrumbeena from 1913 to 1959.
-His parents artist’s Arthur Merric Boyd (1862–1940) and Emma Minnie Boyd (1858–1936 ) established a studio residence for him at 8 Wahroonga Crescent, Murrumbeena which he called Open Country.
-After a difficult childhood which included failed attempts in both agricultural and theological colleges, Merric Boyd settled down as a ceramicist.
-He took drawing lessons at the National Gallery of Design under Frederick McCubbin and from 1912 to 1914 he was employed at the Australian Porcelain Insulator works.
+The story started with William Merric Boyd (1888–1959), who with his wife Doris and their family lived and worked in Murrumbeena from 1913 to 1959.
+His parents artist’s Arthur Merric Boyd (1862–1940) and Emma Minnie Boyd (1858–1936) established a studio residence for him at 8 Wahroonga Crescent, Murrumbeena which he called Open Country.
+Merric eventually settled down as a ceramicist.
+He took drawing lessons at the National Gallery of Design under Frederick McCubbin and worked at the Australian Porcelain Insulator works from 1912 to 1914.

 References: Paul Magin, Catalogue essay.
 The Murrumbeena Boyds.
 Just Like Us: but different.
 Glen Eira City Council Gallery, Melbourne, 2006; Brenda Niall, The Boyds, Melbourne University Press, July, 2002.